 As with any form of insolvency solution, sequestration can have a major impact on your life for many years to come, so you should always review your options in detail and take expert advice before making any decisions.

 Before you agree to pay anything to your creditors, you may be able to challenge them to reduce your debt.
-This is where Consumer Law Barristers come in.
+This is where CLB come in.
 We will provide you with the specialist legal advice you need to ensure you’re not treated as a commodity by those who purchase and sell your debts.

 What is sequestration?